Freekson/GoldFish-v1/README.md

 ![project-screen1](public/img/project-img-1.png)

 The site of a large online store, with all the relevant features.
 The project will be created gradually, over a long period of time.
 Releases will appear at key points in the creation of the project.
+_The site may contain unfinished pages or elements without design or functionality._

 **Starting from version v1.2, the project has been rewrite for Laravel**

+ <div id="features"></div>

+## Сurrently available features on the site:
+>see all products;
+see all categories;
+view the category and all products associated with it;
+view a specific product;
+add a product to the cart;
+in the basket, you can add, remove the quantity of goods, as well as remove it from the basket;
+place an order, if the user is authorized, the order will have a user_id   field;
+register on the site or log in
+the site has accounts with the admin field;
+admins can view all orders from all users;
+admins can view categories, edit them, delete and create new ones

 <!-- GETTING STARTED -->

 ## Installation